seantis/libres/docs/index.rst

 In the long run we obviously want the API to grow out of its historic roots and be come more usable for humans.
 But don't expect this to happen over night.

+A first release - with an *instable* API - is going to be the used by `seantis.reservation`_ as a proof of concept.
+That means we are tearing out the guts of `seantis.reservation`_ and plugging the holes left behind into the Libres API.
+We will then ship that version.

+This will prove that everything works and that our separations and abstractions are sound.

 Content
 =======